5nguy/opendata/README.md

 <!-- ABOUT THE PROJECT -->
-## Open data repository for personal use
+## Open data repository
-Personnal Git repository of open data with file versioning.
+Personnal Git repository of open data for my ongoing analysis.

-Sources :
+All of the data is provided by :
-* Montreal open data site : https://donnees.montreal.ca
+* Montreal Open Data Portal : https://donnees.montreal.ca
 * Société de transport de Montréal : https://www.stm.info/fr/a-propos/developpeurs